crispweed/swapbill/README.md

 As with the bitcoin testnet, litecoin testnet coins are designed to be without value, and the same then goes for testnet swapbill, so you can try things out at this stage without spending any real litecoin.

-From here on, wherever we talk about 'swapbill' or 'litecoin', for the current release this means 'testnet litecoin' and 'testnet swapbill'.
+From here on, wherever we talk about 'swapbill' or 'litecoin', (for the current release) this means 'testnet litecoin' and 'testnet swapbill'.

+## Protocol subject to change

+The purpose of this release is to solicit community feedback about a protocol in development.
+The protocol and client interface implemented for the current release, and as described in this document, are not final, and are subject to change.

 ## Wallet organisation